plynth/configdir/README.rst

   interpolated.
 - ``.yaml`` will automatically be decoded as YAML then each value will be interpolated.
-- ``.bin`` will not be UTF8 decoded, will not be interpolated, and will be loaded as binary.
+- ``.bin`` will not be UTF-8 decoded, will not be interpolated, and will be loaded as binary.
-- ``.uri`` will be decoded to a str and a custom uri parameter formatter will be added as a setting to the key.
+- ``.uri`` will be decoded as a UTF-8 string then interpolated and each interpolated value will be URL encoded.

 Example
 ~~~~~~~